While my theological epistemology is multifaceted and nuanced, I will outline a brief account of how I form theology.

 3. Jesus, who is the Truth, also truthfully informs us how to be informed by Scripture in forming theology

 However, forming theology is not just looking at Jesus.
 He is our starting point and brackets out anything that would contradict Him, however, beyond Jesus, how does the rest of the Hebrew Bible (i.e. the Old Testament) and the remaining New Testament canon come into play in theological formation?
 Overall, in the gospels, Jesus Himself affirms the overall meta-narrative of the Old and New Testament.
 He does this by pulling the Old Testament into Himself.
 Likewise, His ascension and promise to return also shape our understanding of the world’s future.
-Also, Jesus affirms the presence of the Holy Spirit, continuing God’s work in the world between His ascension and return, which further clarifies the trajectory of the meta-narrative.
+Also, Jesus affirms the presence of the Holy Spirit, who continues God’s work between His ascension and return—not by revealing a rival truth to Jesus, but by illuminating, recalling, and deepening the Church’s grasp of what has already been revealed in Him.

 Specifically, for this first part of the meta-narrative, the Hebrew Scriptures, Jesus holds both a binding and authoritative relationship with the Old Testament, while also offering its reinterpretation through His own life & teachings.
 Not once does He question the validity of the Hebrew Bible as scripture, but rather He affirms the Old Testament; the Old Testament Scriptures, He seems to suggest, point toward Him and are not to be disregarded, but rather seen as a story waiting to reach its climax in Him.
 He affirms the Old Testament prophetic narrative that a day of resurrection and judgment is coming, and through His own life, death, and resurrection, He embodies the fulfilment of the Old Testament scripture and promises.
 So we are called to engage with the Old Testament as both authoritative and pointing toward the fulfilment found in Jesus.
 This approach informs how we read these texts—reverently, yet always in light of Jesus’ life and teachings.